 Day 17: Nukus – Kala – Khiva (Uzbekistan) [B,L,D]

 After breakfast we tour in Nukus, capital of Autonomous Republic of Karakalpakstan, visit the Savitskiy State Museum, a collection of over 95,000 pieces including fine arts, applied Karakalpak Folk Art, and ancient art from the region of Khorezm.
 After lunch we drive to the ruins of Toprak Kala from the Kushan period, built in the II and III Centuries.
 Next, stop is Kizil Kala, a frontier fortress from the Kang Kuyi period.
 Last will be Ayaz Kala, the Fort of Wind, built in early A.D.
-Continue to Khiva, upon arrival check in for overnight in Khiva.
+Overnight in Khiva.

 Day 18: Khiva – Urgench – Tashkent (Uzbekistan) [B,L,D]

 After breakfast, a full day of sightseeing of Khiva: visit Ichan Qala Fortress – a UNESCO World Heritage Site, where monuments Alla Kuli Khan Madrassah, Muhammad Amin Khan Madrasah, Kalta Minor, Pakhlavan Mahmud Mausoleum, Islam Khoja Minaret, Juma Mosque, Tosh Hovli and other monuments are located.
 Evening transfer to Airport in Urgench for the flight to Tashkent.
 Overnight in Tashkent.